RajkumarRajamani/selenium-brain/help-md-files/CommonChallenges-Solutions.md

 #### Further Cause of error

 The reason, we get the above error is that JDK is bundled with a lot of trusted Certificate Authority (CA) certificates into a file called ‘cacerts’ but this file has no clue of our self-signed certificate.
-In other words, the cacerts file doesn’t have our self-signed certificate imported and thus doesn’t treat it as a trusted entity and hence it gives the above error.
+In other words, the cacerts file doesn’t have our self-signed certificate imported and thus doesn’t treat it as a trusted entity, and hence it gives the above error.

 #### How to fix the above error